Idan503/CustomProgressBar/README.md

 A simple and easy to use customizable progress bar view for Android.
 #### Main Features:
 - Custom Title
-    - Text that can be on left, center, or right side of the bar
+    - Text that can be on the left, center, or right side of the bar
-    - Title can show either progress decimal value, percentage or a static text
+    - Title can show either progress decimal value, percentage, or a static text
 - Bar Colors
     - Static bar and background color
     - Gradient bar of up to 3 colors
-    - Dynamic color that changes gradiently matching bar value
+    - Dynamic color that changes as a gradient, matching the bar value
 - Value Change Animation
     - Option to apply smooth animation transition for a bar value change easily